conbench/conbench/benchclients/python/README.md

 # benchclients

-A lightweight Python package with clients for working with APIs in the Conbench ecosystem
+A simple, low-dependency Python library with clients for calling the Conbench API and potentially other APIs in the Conbench ecosystem

 ## Installation